advocations/skype/Skype/UCWA/changeVisibility_ref.md

 # changeVisibility

  _**Applies to:** Skype for Business 2015_

             Changes the visibility of a phone number to other contacts.

 ## Web Link
-<a name="sectionSection0"> </a>
+<a name = "sectionSection0"> </a>

 For more on web links, see [Web links](WebLinks.md).

 |**Name**|**Description**|